B.A. in Interdisciplinary Social Science, University of West Florida

 In addition to her Bachelor of Science from Troy, Mrs. DeGraaf also completed graduate studies at University of West Florida in the field of agricultural management practices, focusing on water quality.
 She worked for the Departments of Environmental Protection for the states of Florida and Arizona in water quality.
 Mrs. DeGraaf has two sons at Trinitas whom she homeschooled with a local Classical Conversations community prior to their attending Trinitas.
 She also serves as dean of House Valerian in addition to her science teaching responsibilities.

-B.A. in Business Administration, Belmont College
+B.A. in Business Administration, Belmont College; Pursuing M.A. in Mathematics, University of West Florida

 Joined the Trinitas staff in 2003.

 Mrs. Mary Stout has taught various math and science classes from the fourth to twelfth grades including calculus, physics, chemistry, pre-calculus, geometry, and Algebra I and II.
 She also serves as math and science department head for the logic and rhetoric school, testing coordinator, yearbook advisor, and sound and lighting technician.
-Currently, she is working towards her master’s degree in mathematics at the University of West Florida.

 Joined the Trinitas staff in 2014.